About this Course

 3 to 4 hours per week (2-hour class plus readings & assignments)

-- Duration – 2 years combined (1 year per module)
+- Duration – 2 years combined (12 Weeks per Module)

 *Sponsorship & financial assistance available upon review.
 Please fill out the form here.